sorcerykid/safety_deposit/README.txt

 attack, to fully extract the metedata of these items once encrypted.

 A digital safe can also be crafted for even higher-grade security.
-This container, once placed in world, encrypts its entire inventory, thereby thwarting unwanted intruders.
+This container, once placed in world, encrypts its entire inventory, thereby thwarting any unwanted intruders.
 The only means of access is by a 4-digit PIN which only the owner (or team-members) will possibly know.
 Even the administrator cannot retrieve the access code if forgotten, so it is very important to write the number down immediatly after engaging the lock.